aedera/deepredmt/README.md

 ## Datasets

-* [training data](./dataset/training-data.tsv.gz).
-This dataset contains 41-bp
-  nucleotide windows in which the center positions are either cytidines or editing sites, as well as thymidines homologous to these editing sites.
-The windows were extracted from 21 mitochondrial genomes of angiosperm species, and the editing sites were identified by using deep RNA sequencing data.
+* [Training data](./dataset/training-data.tsv.gz).
+This data was used to train Deepred-mt.
+It contains 41-bp nucleotide windows whose center positions are either cytidines or C-to-U editing sites, as well as thymidines homologous to these editing sites.
+The windows were extracted from 21 mitochondrial genomes of diverse angiosperms, and the C-to-U editing sites were identified by using deep RNA sequencing data.

 * [Lophophytum mirabile](https://foo.com)